adap/flower/doc/source/example-mxnet-walk-through.rst

                 {"accuracy": float(accuracy[1])},
             )

-Having defined defining the data loading, model architecture, training, and evaluation we can put everything together and train our Sequential model on MNIST.
+Having defined data loading, model architecture, training, and evaluation we can put everything together and train our :code:`Sequential` model on MNIST.

 .. code-block:: python